dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 The command-line also expects the following:
 - Files are designated by absolute paths or paths relative to the current working directory.
-A command-line argument not matching a known option is considered a filepath, and likely one with an unsupported suffix, provoking an error message..
+A command-line argument not matching a known option is considered a filepath, and likely one with an unsupported suffix, provoking an error message.
 - Files containing dafny code must have a `.dfy` suffix.
 - There must be at least one `.dfy` file.
 - The command-line may contain other kinds of files appropriate to the language that the Dafny files are being compiled to.
 The kind of file is determined by its suffix.
 - Escape characters are determined by the shell executing the command-line.
-- The option `--` means that all subsequent command-line arguments are not options to the dafny tool; they are either files or arguments to the `dafny run` command.
+- Per POSIX convention, the option `--` means that all subsequent command-line arguments are not options to the dafny tool; they are either files or arguments to the `dafny run` command.
 - If an option is repeated (e.g., with a different argument), then the later instance on the command-line supersedes the earlier instance, with just a few options accumulating arguments.
 - If an option takes an argument, the option name is followed by a `:` or `=` or whitespace and then by the argument value; if the argument itself contains white space, the argument must be enclosed in quotes.
 - Boolean options can take the values `true` and `false` (or any case-insensitive version of those words).
 For example, the value of `--no-verify` is by default `false` (that is, do verification).
-It can be set to true (no verification) using `--no-verify`, `--no-verify:true`, `--no-verify=true`, `--noverify true`; it can be set false (do verification) using `--no-verify:false` or `--no-verify=false` or `--no-verify false`.
+It can be explicitly set to true (no verification) using `--no-verify`, `--no-verify:true`, `--no-verify=true`, `--noverify true`; it can be explicitly set false (do verification) using `--no-verify:false` or `--no-verify=false` or `--no-verify false`.
 - There is a potential ambiguity when the form `--option value` is used if the value is optional (such as for boolean values).
 In such a case an argument afer an option (that does not have an argument given with `:` or `=`) is interpreted as the value if it is indeed a valid value for that option.
 However, better style advises always using a ':' or '=' to set option values.
 No valid option values in dafny look like filenames or begin with `--`.

-Options may change over time; `dafny <command> --help` lists those options for a given \<command\> that are implemented in your version of dafny.

 #### 25.5.1.1.
 Options that are not associated with a command